ayush-singh16/Pyhackthon/README.md

 ## iNFERENCE-->
-  ### Just run the cells one by one from the ipynb file.
+  ### Just run the cells one by one from the ipynb file
   ### ngrok api key
   ### Groqcloud api key